-From comfort food and canal cruises to farmers’ market strolls, here are ten foodie date ideas to try this autumn.
+From comfort food and canal cruises to farmers’ market strolls, here are ten date ideas for food lovers to try this autumn.

 Combine park and pub – Get your best leaf-crunching boots on, go for a stroll in the park and then take your date for a bite to eat at a nearby pub.
 If you can find one with a roaring fire, even better.
-Need some ideas?
-What about an early supper at The Grazing Goat after a walk in Hyde Park?
-Or Sunday lunch at The Rookery overlooking Clapham Common?
+How about an early supper at The Grazing Goat after a walk in Hyde Park?
+Or Sunday lunch at The Bobbin near Clapham Common?
 The Bull & Last is an obvious choice if you’re near Hampstead Heath, while The Britannia is a lovely place to refuel after a bit of deer-spotting in Richmond Park.

-Embrace comfort food – Goodbye bikini body, hello carbs!
+Embrace comfort food – Goodbye beach body, hello carbs!
 Use the drop in temperature as an excuse to seek out your favourite comfort food, whether that’s ramen, fried chicken, or just a really good mac ‘n’ cheese.
-Why not introduce your date to one of your all-time favourite dishes?
-For inspiration, check out our round-up of some of London’s most indulgent dishes.
+Check out our round-up of London’s most indulgent dishes for inspiration.

 Sample street food under cover – Don’t let the chilly weather get in the way of your street food feasting.
-You can try some of London’s finest street eats at indoor or partially covered markets like Seven Dials Market, Market Halls, Buck Street Market and Hawley Wharf in Camden, and Brick Lane’s Sunday Upmarket.
-Don’t forget that much of Borough Market is under cover, as is Mercato Metropolitano – a huge Italian food market in an old factory building near Elephant & Castle.
-It’s a top spot for a first date because you can grab a glass of wine and graze your way around stalls selling fresh pasta, charcuterie, pizza, and gelato.
+Try some of London’s finest street eats at indoor or partially covered markets like Seven Dials Market, Market Halls, Buck Street Market and Hawley Wharf in Camden, and Brick Lane’s Sunday Upmarket.
+Much of Borough Market is under cover, as is Mercato Metropolitano, a huge Italian food hub near Elephant & Castle with traders selling pasta, pizza, wine, and dishes from around the world.

-Cook the books – Stuck inside on a rainy day?
-Why not pick a recipe (or two) from one of those cookbooks you’ve been hoarding?
+Cook the books – If you’re stuck inside on a rainy day, why not pick a recipe or two from those cookbooks you’ve been hoarding?
 It’s much more fun than a takeaway and you can get your date involved with chopping, making dessert, or shaking up a cocktail.
 Hawksmoor, Dishoom, and The Quality Chop House all have excellent books if you want to recreate your favourite restaurant dishes.

 Cruise the canals – Before it gets too cold, hire a GoBoat from their Paddington pontoon and take a self-driven cruise along the Regent’s Canal.
-On a leisurely two-hour trip you can enjoy a (BYO) boat picnic and take in the scenic sights of Little Venice, Regent’s Park, and Camden Lock.
+On a leisurely two-hour trip you can enjoy a BYO boat picnic and take in the scenic sights of Little Venice, Regent’s Park, and Camden Lock.
 (You can also set sail from Canary Wharf and Kingston).
-If you don’t fancy driving, the London Waterbus will take you from Camden to Little Venice, where you can try Persian food at Kateh, seafood at The Summerhouse, or pints and pub grub at The Warwick Castle.
+If you don’t fancy driving, the London Waterbus will take you from Camden to Little Venice where you can try Persian food at Kateh, seafood at The Summerhouse, or pints and pub grub at The Warwick Castle.

 Explore a farmers’ market – Grab your canvas bags and visit your local farmers’ market to stock up on seasonal produce and gourmet goodies that can be transformed into a feast for two.
 Better yet, visit a market in another part of town, like Marylebone, Brockley or Alexandra Palace.
 What better way to spend a few hours than strolling hand in hand and filling a bag with delicious things to nibble on?

-Have you got any top tips for food-themed autumn dates?
+Have you got any tips for food-themed autumn dates?
 Let us know in the comments!